 Genetics can increase the risk for women and men to develop vein conditions, including spider or varicose veins.
 Other causes include obesity, pregnancy, aging, a sedentary lifestyle, wearing high-heeled footwear and restrictive clothing as well as sitting or standing for long periods of time.
 Now that you know how they are similar, read on to learn what differentiates these conditions.

 About half of people aged 50 and older are affected by varicose veins.
 When the muscles in the legs squeeze, it causes blood from the lower body to be pushed back against the forces of gravity toward the heart.
 The veins feature valves that work to prevent blood from flowing backward as it travels upward.
-When the valves are weakened or damaged, blood leaks back into the veins and remains there, causing the vein to bulge and become bigger.
+When the valves are weakened or damaged, blood leaks back into the veins and remain there, causing the vein to bulge and become bigger.

 Most varicose veins are hormone-related.
 Oral contraceptives, hormone replacement therapy, and other medications that contain female hormones are known to increase the risk of developing varicose veins.
 They also can be experienced by those whose work involves sitting or standing during long shifts.
 This, as well as crossing your legs, can restrict blood flow and worsen their appearance.